1946’s Gilda paired Glenn Ford and Rita Hayworth onscreen for the second time.

 Ford’s New Tough-Guy Image in Gilda

-Glenn’s new image—he was more mature, masculine, muscular, and rough in Gilda than he had been in his pre-WWII films—was so popular with female viewers that Glenn was voted “Man of the Year” in 1946 by The Bobby Soxers of America.
-Meaning teenage girls, and really women in general, thought Glenn was hot.
-(Previous winners included Frank Sinatra!)
+Glenn’s new image—he was more mature, masculine, muscular, and rough in Gilda than he had been in his pre-WWII films—was so popular with female viewers that The Bobby Soxers of America voted him 1946’s “Man of the Year.”
+(Previous winners included Frank Sinatra.)

 The Hayworth/Ford Chemistry

-Anyone who’s seen Gilda knows that the chemistry between Rita and Glenn is electric!
-It’s a far cry from their pairing a few years earlier in The Lady in Question (1940), when the two actors were so stiff, director Charles Vidor had to loosen them up with double martinis before their love scenes!
+The chemistry between Rita and Glenn in Gilda is electric.
+It’s a far cry from their pairing a few years earlier in The Lady in Question (1940), when the two actors were so stiff, director Charles Vidor had to loosen them up with double martinis before their love scenes.

 Vidor also directed Glenn and Rita in Gilda.
-But on this film, double martinis were not necessary.
-Glenn and Rita were more experienced actors by 1946, and on top of that, they were already comfortable with each other because of their previous work together.
-As Glenn said about reuniting with Rita on Gilda,
+But on this film, double martinis were no longer necessary.
+By 1946, Glenn and Rita were both more experienced actors.
+And, their previous film work together made them comfortable with one another.
+As Glenn said about reuniting with Rita on Gilda:

 “We just got along so well and became the closest friends right away.
 We were both fairly new parents—her daughter, Rebecca, was only two months older than my son—so we had a lot of the same problems and joys, and we each did a lot of bragging about our kids.
 We traded complaints about Harry Cohn [Columbia studio head].
 I would tease her about her new sexpot image.
 We had a lot of laughs.”

-Peter Ford shares in his book on his father that life soon imitated art, and it was while making Gilda that his father and Rita first became…more than just friends.
-Glenn and Rita would be physically intimate on and off over the years, but their friendship would remain constant until Rita’s passing in 1987.
+In his book on his father, Peter Ford shares [aff. link] that life soon imitated art, and it was while making Gilda that his father and Rita first became physically intimate.
+Glenn and Rita would be intimate on and off over the years, but their friendship remained constant until Rita’s passing in 1987.

 Gilda: "A Happy Miracle"

-But according to Peter Ford, though the cast and crew had a feeling Gilda was a winner during production,
+According to Peter Ford, [aff. link], though the cast and crew had a feeling Gilda was a winner during production,

 “Like some of Hollywood’s best remembered films, Gilda was a kind of happy miracle, a film in part made up as they went along.
 As in the making of Casablanca, there was sometimes no idea where the story might go on a given morning…Virginia Van Upp’s [producer and screenwriter] continuing rewrites and new pages often delivered only hours before filming forced the actors to stay spontaneous and fresh.”